mongodb/docs/source/reference/javascript.rst

    if this command succeeds.

    This function will overwrite the existing replica set configuration.
-Use :mjs:func:`rs.status()` to retrieve the current status, and consider the following procedure for modifying a
+Use :func:`rs.status()` to retrieve the current status, and consider the following procedure for modifying a

    This function provides a wrapper around the ":dbcommand:`replSetReconfig`" :term:`database command`.

-.. mjs:function:: rs.add(host,configuration)
+.. function:: rs.add(host,configuration)

    Specify one of the following forms: